Singer-songwriter: Cantautore, the Italian tradition

-Fabrizio De André, Lucio Battisti and Francesco Guccini began their career in the 60s, while Edoardo Bennato, Lucio Dalla, Francesco De Gregori, Franco Battiato, Rino Gaetano, Ivano Fossati, Antonello Venditti, Claudio Baglioni, Pino Daniele, Roberto Vecchioni, Angelo Branduardi and Eugenio Finardi all appeared in the 70s.
+Claudio Baglioni emerged in the 1970s with a narrative and conceptual approach to songwriting, blending popular appeal with increasingly refined thematic structures.

+Fabrizio De André, Lucio Battisti, and Francesco Guccini began their careers in the 1960s, while Edoardo Bennato, Lucio Dalla, Francesco De Gregori, Franco Battiato, Rino Gaetano, Ivan Graziani, Ivano Fossati, Antonello Venditti, Pino Daniele, Roberto Vecchioni, Paolo Conte, Angelo Branduardi, and Eugenio Finardi all appeared in the 1970s.
 Their songs are still popular today, often telling stories of marginalized (De André, Guccini, Dalla) and rebellious people (Finardi, De Gregori, Venditti), or having a political background (Venditti, Guccini).

-Branduardi was instead much more influenced by Medieval and Baroque musical styles, while his lyrics are usually inspired by ancient fables.
+Branduardi was greatly influenced by Medieval and Baroque musical styles, while his lyrics are usually inspired by ancient fables.
 Battiato started as a progressive rock and cultivated music artist in the 1970s, shifting to an original blend of pop, electronic, new wave, and world music in the 1980s.